 6. Unroll the phyllo dough and cut the stack of dough (20 sheets) in half to fit the size of your baking dish (40 sheets total).
 Place a clean, damp cloth on top to keep them from drying out.

 7. Butter the bottom and sides of the lined pan with clarified butter.
 Lay one sheet of phyllo in the pan and gently brush clarified butter onto it.
 Add a second sheet of phyllo and brush with butter.
 Continue stacking and brushing sheets until you have 20 sheets on the bottom of the pan.
-Note: Do not use a lot a lot of clarified butter, only brush sparingly in the first 20 layers – Otherwise you’ll end up with a soggy bottom.
+Note: Do not use a lot of clarified butter, only brush sparingly in the first 20 layers – Otherwise you’ll end up with a soggy bottom.

 8. Pour the ground pistachio mixture on top of the phyllo stack, and spread out evenly throughout the pan.